MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -ScanOnlyIfIdleEnabled

-Specifies whether to start scheduled scans only when the computer is not in use.
+Specifies whether to enable starting scheduled scans only when the computer is not in use.
 Valid values are:

 - $true: Windows Defender runs schedules scans when the computer is on, but not in use.
 This is the default value.